 Deciding between maple vs walnut wood for your furniture, cabinets, and flooring can be a tough task.
 Both types of wood come from the hardwood of the tree.
 However, I’ve found in my own woodworking projects they are quite different from each other.
 From my own experience, I will detail which type of wood is best for furniture, flooring, and cabinets.

 Maple wood is rich with streaks and variations that contribute to unique wood grain and works well in contemporary furniture.
 Walnut is a beautiful dark brown wood that looks great in a natural or linseed oil finish.

 Although the two types of wood are popular for various purposes, they have pros and cons.
 Neither is a particularly heavy wood.
 Walnut is a moderately heavy wood while Maple is lighter and less dense.

-One wood can work better for flooring, while another is more suited for cabinets.
-Taking a closer look into what makes each of these woods popular will give you an idea of what to expect.
+One wood can work better for flooring, while another light brown wood might be more suited for cabinets.
+Since furniture is a sizeable investment, making the decision that best suits you is important.
+I will take a closer look into what makes each of these woods popular and give you an idea of what to expect.

-- How is Walnut and Maple Wood the Best for Floors?
+Comparing Walnut and Maple Wood for Furniture

 Maple Wood for Furniture